 This philosophy serves as the foundation for nursing education at North Park University.
 It is operationalized in the fulfillment of the unique values of the university: Christian, city-centered and intercultural.

 The School of Nursing prepares future leaders in nursing practice through the education of nurse generalists and of nurse leaders, managers, and practitioners.
 Program goals define our graduates and clearly differentiate among programs.

-- The goal of the master’s (MSN) and post-master’s (PM) certificate programs is to prepare graduates for lives of significance and service as nurse leaders, managers, and practitioners, whose practice is client-centered and evidence-based.
+- The goal of the master’s (MSN) and post-master’s (PM) certificate programs is to prepare graduates for lives of significance and service as master-level nurse generalists, nurse leaders, managers, or practitioners, whose practice is client-centered and evidence-based.

 - The master’s advanced practice nursing (APRN) tracks prepare nurse practitioner (NP) graduates in one of two population focus areas: adult-gerontology (AGNP) primary care or family/across the life span (FNP).